HamidKR/CSE480/course_info/summer_2024.md

 ## Schedule

 Course materials are available in [D2L](https://d2l.msu.edu/) under `Content`.
-Every homework will be released on Monday along with the new lecture notes and due on Saturday at 10pm.
+New lecture notes will be released early on Monday.
+Release dates and due dates of HWs are shown below with the release time at 12:00AM and the due time at 10:00PM.

 | Week, Date | Topics |  Homework (due 10pm ) |
 | ----       | ------- |  ----- |